 Although railways are a product of the industrial revolution, they have been affected by continuous innovations, technical, regulatory, and commercial changes, which have improved their capacity and efficiency.
 Rail transportation is thus as important in the 21st century as it was in the late 19th century.
 One innovation relates to the quality of the rail infrastructure, particularly rail tracks (e.g. better steel, concrete ties), which determines the operational characteristics of their use, such as speed, permitted weight, maintenance, and resilience to the environment.

 Increasing electrification and automation also improve the efficiency of rail transportation, passenger, and freight alike.
 A few new rail lines are being built, but mainly in developing countries.
 Railway speed records have improved continuously with the introduction of high-speed rail systems.
-For instance, portions of the French high speed-rail system (also known as TGV: Tres Grande Vitesse) can reach speeds up to 515 km/hr.
+For instance, portions of the French high-speed rail system (also known as TGV: Tres Grande Vitesse) can reach speeds up to 515 km/hr.
 Variable wheel-base axles permit rail transport between different gauges.
 However, freight trains run at a considerably lower speed, in the range of 30-35 km/hr.
 In some cases, as the rail system gets more used, operational speed may decline because of congestion.

 The global trend involves the closure of unprofitable lines as well as the elimination of several stops.
-Over the last 50 years, with the downsizing of rail transportation, while traffic was moving to other modes, rail companies abandoned lines (or sold them to local rail companies), removed excess terminals and warehousing capacity, and sold off some property.
-The process of rationalization (deregulation) of the rail network is now completed in several countries, such as in the United States.
+With the downsizing of rail transportation, while traffic was moving to other modes, rail companies abandoned lines (or sold them to local rail companies), removed excess terminals and warehousing capacity, and sold off some property.
+The process of rationalization (deregulation) of the rail network is now completed in several countries, such as the United States.
 This has implied significant labor savings with the reduction of train crews (from 3-4 to 2), more flexible working hours, and the usage of subcontractors for construction and maintenance.
 In addition to energy efficiency (the fuel efficiency of locomotives has increased by 68% between 1980 and 2000) and lighter equipment, the usage of double-stack cars has revolutionized rail transportation with additional fuel efficiency and cost reductions of about 40%.
 Depending on the service and type of commodity carried, rail can be 1.9 to 5.5 more energy-efficient than trucking.
 Unit trains, carrying one commodity-type only, allow scale economies and efficiencies in bulk shipments, and double stacking has greatly promoted the advantages of rail for container shipments.

-Further, most railroads were constructed early in the 20th century and had an overhead clearance that is inadequate for the usage of double-stack trains.
+Further, most railroads were constructed early in the 20th century and had an overhead clearance that was inadequate for the usage of double-stack trains.
 This is notably the case for tunnels and bridges.
-Even if improving clearance is a significant investment, several rail companies, notably in North America, have invested massively on double-stacking projects.
-The economies and improved capacity of double-stacking have justified investments of raising the clearance from 5.33 meters (17’6″) to 8.1 meters (20’6″) along major long-distance rail corridors.
+Even if improving clearance is a significant investment, several rail companies, notably in North America, have invested massively in double-stacking projects.
+The economies and improved capacity of double-stacking have justified investments in raising the clearance from 5.33 meters (17’6″) to 8.1 meters (20’6″) along major long-distance rail corridors.
 Europe is less advanced in this process because most of its rail facilities were built in the middle of the 19th century.
 Clearance thus forbids the usage of double-stacking on most European rail corridors.

-The emergence of high-speed rail networks and increasing rail speed had significant impacts on passenger transportation, especially in Europe and Japan (high-speed freight trains are not currently being considered).
+The emergence of high-speed rail networks and increasing rail speed had significant impacts on passenger transportation, especially in China, Europe, and Japan (high-speed freight trains are not currently being considered).
 For instance, the French TGV has an operational speed of about 300 km/h.
 High-speed passenger trains require special lines but can also use the existing lines at a lower speed.
 In many cases, it permitted a separation between rail passenger traffic rolling at high speed and freight traffic using the conventional rail network.
 The efficiency of both the passengers and freight rail network was thus improved significantly.
 Since high-speed trains require some time to accelerate and decelerate, the average distance between stations has increased substantially, by-passing several centers of less importance.
 Over average distances, they have proved to be able to compete effectively with air transportation and impact modal share.
 Other strategies include improving the speed of existing passenger services without building a high-speed corridor.
 This involves upgrading the equipment and improving the infrastructure at specific locations along the corridor.
 The benefits of offering a passenger rail service above 120 km/h can be substantial to improve the quality and efficiency of inter-city services in high-density urban regions.

 - Collecting pipelines.
-Their purpose is to move oil and natural gas from for extraction fields to processing and storage facilities.
+Their purpose is to move oil and natural gas from extraction fields to processing and storage facilities.
 The growth in offshore oil and gas extraction facilities has favored the setting of underwater collective pipelines moving products to shore-based facilities.